Long Island AVA

-The AVA was established over 15 years after two smaller AVAs were created at the eastern end of Long Island.
-The larger appellation was created as a benefit for some wineries located outside the two smaller AVAs and for wineries that wanted to create wines that use blends from vineyards in different parts of the island.
-It was also developed and promoted as a consumer protection of the Long Island name, as AVAs are required to have at least 85% of the fruit used in the designated wine grown within the borders of the region.
-The petitioner was veteran Long Island vintner Richard Olsen-Harbich who also was petitioner for "The Hamptons, Long Island" and "North Fork of Long Island" viticultural areas in the mid-1980s.
+The appellation was established over fifteen years after the two smaller AVAs were designated at the eastern end of Long Island.
+The larger appellation benefits wineries located outside these AVAs and wineries that create blended wines from vineyards on different parts of the island.
+It was also developed and promoted as a consumer protection of the Long Island name, as appellations are required to have at least 85% of the fruit used in the designated wine are grown within the borders of the region.
+The petitioner was veteran Long Island vintner Richard Olsen-Harbich who also petitioned for "The Hamptons, Long Island" and "North Fork of Long Island" viticultural areas in the mid-1980s.

+The name "Long Island" has been in continuous use from 1616 to the present representing the island on which the viticultural area is located.
 Vineyards on Long Island benefit from the moderating influence of the Atlantic Ocean, Long Island Sound, and Peconic Bay on the local climate.
-The region is located in hardiness zones 7a and 7b.